sandeep-ps/sam2/README_sam2_crop_cli.md

 3. **Missing boundary pixels**: Increase `--padding`
 4. **Holes in segments**: Increase `--hole-size`
 5. **Out of memory**: Use smaller model or reduce `--output-size`
+6. **CUDA errors**: The tool automatically falls back to CPU if CUDA issues occur

 ### Performance Tips